Hello readers! In this post, we’ll discuss the different types of pliers and their uses using illustrations.

 17. Sheet Metal Pliers

-It is wide and rectangular in shape.
+It is wide and rectangular.
 These types of pliers are used to bend and seam the sheet metal.
 They are commonly seen in metal shops and other industries where sheet metal is done.

 18. Spark Plug Pliers